BrtWilson/startup240/README.md

 General Points to Know
 - If you don't have something allowing a redirection, most html service retrieval mechanisms (browsers) default to looking for an index.html file (a landing or home page).

+Javascript
+- Note that a js file can simply have functions called in the html (e.g. by a button's onclick value), or it can have executed code to, in which case, location of the script in the html matters (as this determines when it will render.
+If it affects elements, it should be placed after them).
+- A good example of storing and loading data in a function:
+'''
+    let scores = [];
+    const scoresText = localStorage.getItem('scores');
+    if (scoresText) {
+        scores = JSON.parse(scoresText);
+    }
+'''
+- general useful commands:
+	* "await delay(500)" is equivalent to sleeping for .5 seconds
+	* it is useful to include console.log("message") statements at key points, such as the end of a script to run
+- document commands:
+	* document.querySelector('#<id>') : make an existing element into a javascript element object, where <id> is the elements id
+	* document.createElement('<elementName>') : creates an element, e.g document.createElement('p') creates '<p></p>'
+	* document.querySelectorAll('.<class>') : make an array of elements
+		~ example with function applied to each
+	'''
+		document.querySelectorAll('.game-button').forEach((el, i) => {
+            //...
+        });
+	'''
+- element commands:
+	* <elementObject>.textContent = <>: assigns a value to an element
+	* <elementObject>.appendChild(<otherElementObject>) : adds an additional child element within the selected element
+	* <elementObject>.innerHTML = '<>' : re/places the children elements with the provided text html content <>.
+- debugging javascript:
+	* You can insert "debugger;" statements in your code, which act as breakpoints, or click on the line in the browser debugger to make that line number a breakpoint
+	* When stopped at a breakpoint, your browser debugger should allow you to look at element contents